danstad/danstad.github.io/_pages/about.md

 ### Book Chapters

-* Airline Economics: A Survey of Applied Issues in the Performance of the US and International Airline Industry, (with Levent Kutlu and Robin Sickles). (_Forthcoming_).
+* Airline Economics: A Survey of Applied Issues in the Performance of the US and International Airline Industry. (with Levent Kutlu and Robin Sickles). _Forthcoming_.
 In R. Chambers, S. Kumbhakar, and S. Ray (eds.), Volume II of the Handbook of Production
 Economics, New York: Springer.

 ***